Crosstalk and transitions between multiple spatial maps in an attractor neural network model of the hippocampus: Collective motion of the activity (II): Pure diffusion: single-environment case

 The exact position of the center of the clump of activity is not well defined in simulations.
 As explained above, we therefore bin space into boxes of length $a$ roughly equal to the width of the clump, and estimate the diffusion coefficient through

 with $\Delta _t=0,\pm 1, \pm 2, ...$ denotes the change in the box number between times $t-1$ and $t$.

 We now want to estimate the error on the estimate of the diffusion coefficient due to binning.
-Let us consider a pure diffusion process with coefficient $D$ in continuous space $x$.
+Let us consider a pure diffusion process with coefficient $D$ in one-dimensional continuous space $x$.
 The trajectory is observed during $t_M$ steps, and $D^\text{mes}$ is estimated according to (\ref{dmes}).
 During a unit time interval $t\to t+1$ the continuous walker has moved by a quantity $z_t$, which is a Gaussian random variable with zero mean, and standard deviation equal to $\sqrt D$.
 We generically note $k$ the integer part of the ratio of $z_t$ over $a$, and $u$ the remainder of the division, {\em i.e.} $z_t=k\,a+u$.
 We need to relate $\Delta_t$ to $z_t$, that is, to $k$ and $u$.

 For simplicity, we consider that, up to time ${t=t_1\equiv\frac{a^2}{4D}}$ (diffusion time in a box), the displacement is counted from the middle of a box, while, for larger times $t$, the clump position is uniform at random in the box.
+(This approximation is not valid when $D$ is too small, typically $D\lesssim10^{-5}$: in simulations, we therefore have to adapt the length of one round in order to avoid low $D$ effects when applying the correction.)
 It is then easy to show that, for $t>t_1$, $\Delta _t =k$ with probability $1-\frac ua$ and $\Delta _t=k+1$ with probability $\frac ua$.

 We conclude that the estimate of the diffusion coefficient is on average

 The formula above gives the estimated $D^\text{mes}$ as a function of the 'true' diffusion coefficient $D$.
 In practice, for each $D^*$ estimated according to (\ref{dmes}) we numerically solve $D^\text{mes}(D)=D^*$.